Wivik/multipost-action/README.md

-# newsletter-action
+# multipost-action

-A set of scripts and GitHub Actions to schedule and send a Newsletter hosted at [Infomaniak](https://www.infomaniak.com/en/marketing-events/newsletter-tool) from a RSS feed using [the API](https://newsletter.infomaniak.com/docs/index.html?shell#introduction-beta).
+A set of scripts and GitHub Actions to schedule and send a blog post to multiple channels using the RSS feed as source.

+Channels :

+- Newsletter hosted at [Infomaniak](https://www.infomaniak.com/en/marketing-events/newsletter-tool) from the RSS feed using [the API](https://newsletter.infomaniak.com/docs/index.html?shell#introduction-beta).
 These scripts are wrapping the provider's API.

 This project is not affiliated with this company.